Jamie Kerr, Instructor

 Michelle is passionate about creating a safe and fun environment for children of all ages.
 She strives to share her love of dance with generations of people, young and old, and keep the dance alive!

-Nikki Roberts, Instructor
+Nikki Roberts, Instructor - ON SABBATICAL

 Nikki holds a BFA in Dance, a BA in Philosophy, and a minor in Studio Art from Temple University.
 She is fueled by a love of dance, physicality, and learning.
 She began her dance training locally at One Good Turn and Out of His Mind Dance.
 Nikki has also spent a number of years studying pilates and yoga as complementary disciplines to deepen her physical understanding and practice of dance.